 Almost all modern Christians passionately oppose slavery.
-Most, no doubt, oppose slavery more than they oppose gay marriage... especially the horrible race based slavery of the antebellum American South.
+Most, no doubt, oppose slavery more than they oppose gay marriage... especially the "horrible" race based slavery of the antebellum American South.

 Race is nothing more than extended family.
-People of the same race are always more closely related to someone of the same race than they are to someone of another race.
+People of the same race are always more closely related to someone of their own race than to someone of another race.
 God did not create family units and extended families and expect us to ignore them.
-The most obvious proof for this is God's special relationship with the extended family of Jacob.There is no justifiable reason to view race based slavery as practiced in the American South as sinful?
-Of course, with all human relationships abuses lead to sin.
-Abusing one's slave has always been a sin just as abusing one's wife has been, but there is no reason to believe that the very institution of slavery has some how evolved into a sin in modern times.
+The most obvious proof for this is God's special relationship with the extended family of Jacob.There is no justifiable reason to view race based slavery as practiced in the American South as sinful.

+Of course, with all human relationships abuse leads to sin.
+Abusing one's slave has always been a sin just as abusing one's wife has been, but there is no reason to believe that the institution of slavery has evolved into a sin during modern times.